Mineshaye/Mineshaye/README.md

 - 👋 Hi there , I’m @Mineshaye
 - 👀 I’m interested in Web development
 - 🌱 currently learning python
-- 💞️  looking to collaborate on web designing
+- 💞️  looking to collaborate on ...
 - 📫  reach me on Instagram shaye_mine

 <!---